pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ## Do predictive models handle high cardinality?
 Part 1

+Yes, and no. Some models deal with this high cardinality issue better than others.
+In some scenarios, this data preparation may not be necessary.
+This book tries to expose this issue, which sometimes, may lead to a better model.

-We're going throught this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.
+Now, we're going throught this by building two predictive models: Gradient Boosting Machine -quite robust across many different data inputs.

 The first model doesn't have treated data, and the second one has been treated by the function in `funModeling` package.